 Depending on the language you speak, you might already get used to languages that use one gender as the English “the” or two genders as the French “le” and “la”.
 But, believe it or not, the German language has three genders!
 In German, we differentiate between male (der, ein), female (die, eine), and neuter (das, ein).
-You mustn’t hit the hay and assume, those neuter nouns are what you would call “it” in English – because they are not.
+You mustn’t hit the hay and assume those neuter nouns are what you call “it” in English – because they are not.

 German nouns with “-ung”

 Luckily, there is light at the end of the tunnel because nouns with the ending “-ung” are always female.
 Therefore you need to use the definite article “die” and the indefinite article “eine”.
 This is important because otherwise, you cannot adjust your noun according to the grammatical case like Accusative or Dative.
 Besides, nouns with the ending “-ung” will always become “-ungen” in plural form.

 - die Rechnung = die Rechnungen (the invoice/calculation)

 - die Einladung = die Einladungen (the invitation)

 - die Entdeckung = die Entdeckungen (the discovery)